open2b/scriggo-site/site/how-to-use.md

 err = template.Run(os.Stdout, map[string]interface{}{"v": v}, nil)
 ```

+#### Know which global variables are used in a template

+If creating global variables is expensive, you can call the
+[UsedVars](https://pkg.go.dev/github.com/open2b/scriggo#Template.UsedVars) method, on the compiled template, to know
+which global variables are used in the template.
+You can then pass to the Run method only the used variables.

 ### Use other types of globals

 You can also pass functions, constants (typed and untyped), types and even packages to a template as globals.
 For